Diversification

 For something to be optimized, it must have a clear and definable objective function.
 Diversification, while ethereal by its nature, can be defined with precision and definiteness.

-For readers interested in diversification or how the results are obtained, we need to set some foundations in the geometric modeling.
+For readers interested in diversification or how the results are obtained, we need to set some foundations in geometric modeling.
 The ensuing geometric modeling framework provides the background for both diversification measurement and optimization.

 Imagine a three-asset portfolio; each asset has zero correlation to the other two assets.
-Each asset literally takes the portfolio in a new direction.
+Each asset takes the portfolio in a new direction.
 Note that all available dimensions are used as degrees of freedom to convey the relativity of the assets.
-It is correlation in every dimension.
+It is a correlation in every dimension.
 We refer to this as having a relativity domain space.
 Imagine that we introduce a fourth uncorrelated asset.
 Where would it fit?
 It cannot fit in 3-D without creating some distortion.
 There is not enough dimensionality to hold it.
 We need to introduce an additional dimension, which may accurately represent the fourth uncorrelated asset.

 When we arrange the dimensions from the most pervasive or fundamental to the least, we can visualize the portfolio’s exposure across the dimensions.
 The vertical axis in Figure 1 gives the dimensions required to contain X percent of the portfolio.